jbpros/cucumber-fp/README.md

 [![build](https://github.com/jbpros/cucumber-fp/workflows/build/badge.svg)](https://github.com/jbpros/cucumber-fp/actions?query=workflow%3Abuild)

 This little library brings functional programming style step definitions to Cucumber.js.
+We highly recommend using it with TypeScript as it enforces read-only constraints on the context and all its nested members in your functional step definitions.

 ## Install